lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

 2. In the terminal, create a new `conda` environment with Python 3.11.3:

    ```
-   conda create -n myenv python=3.11.3
+   conda create -n aihqenv python=3.11.3
    ```

-   **`myenv`** is the name of your environment.
+   **`aihqenv`** is the name of your environment.
 You can replace it with any name you prefer.

 3. Activate the environment:

    ```
-   conda activate myenv
+   conda activate aihqenv
    ```

-   Your command prompt should change to indicate that the environment is active, e.g., `(myenv) C:\Users\YourName>`.
+   Your command prompt should change to indicate that the environment is active, e.g., `(aihqenv) C:\Users\YourName>`.

 **Congratulations!** Now you have a python environment to run the website.
 You can proceed to **'installation'** to get the website installed.